SlappyBoyMilkman/preact-netlify/content/contact/currently-based-in-san-francisco.md

 ---
-title: "Currently based \vin San Francisco."
+title: Currently based in San Francisco.
 ---
 Reach out for any freelance work, or just to chat!
 Currently looking for design opportunities in the Bay Area.